flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “S-sorry, everyone.”

-I darted on towards Marion but she ducked down another hall.
+I darted on towards Marion but she weaved around the gents back towards the door I had just exited.
 I followed.

 “Marion.
 Wait.
 I need to talk to you.”

-She stopped, then turned to face me.
+She stopped, paused, then turned to face me.
 I could tell she was pleased to see me.

 “God, Ted!
 What do you want?”

 I took her arm and tried to lead her aside to find someplace we could talk in private.

 “I need to talk to you.”

+She didn’t move.

 “Well, I don’t want to talk to you.”